 Whether retirement is right around the corner or a couple decades away, being prepared is key.
-It’s never too early or too late to contribute toward a comfortable retirement.
-The multiply-by-25 (“25x”) rule of thumb is a simple way to estimate the amount of retirement savings you’ll need to build based on the income you’d like to have.
+It’s never too early or too late to contribute toward a healthy retirement.
+The multiply-by-25 (“25x”) rule of thumb is a simple way to estimate the amount of savings you’ll need to build based on the income you’d like to have.

 Let’s dig deeper into the rule, find out why it works, and how you can use it to calculate your ideal retirement savings amount.

 - The multiply-by-25 rule is a simple way to gauge the total amount of savings you should aim for before you retire.

 - Your retirement savings will last 30 years if you make equal withdrawals of 4% of the given savings amount each year.

 - The rule assumes a certain rate of return on your savings, so low returns may call for an increase in the amount you need to save.

 How Does the 25x Rule Work?

 In truth, there's no way to predict the exact amount of money you’ll need to have in stashed away in a savings account by the time you’re ready to leave the workforce for good.
 But that doesn’t mean you can’t come up with a target number.
 The 25x rule gives you a handy way to model your retirement savings plan by using your ideal income each year after you retire as a starting point.

 The 25x rule is simple to apply.

 - First, think about your wants and needs after you retire.
 Will you live in much the same way you do now, or will it change?
 Will there be more costs or fewer?
 What level of comfort do you wish to have?